 It also does direct searches and adds audio files to your library automatically once you sign in to your cloud storage service.

 With this player, you can stream music seamlessly from Spotify or SoundCloud, plus it supports various popular audio formats – this includes conversion of audio files to such formats.

 This is a much older audio player than most of the ones listed above as it was introduced in 1997.
 It’s one of those you just cannot wish away, but it still works with Windows 7 and other versions.
 I

 t supports major audio formats such as MP3, FLAC, and AAC, among many others, plus you get different skins, plug-ins, and you can sync it to your other devices.

-It is available for free, and though it doesn’t do as much as the other audio players listed above, it is worth the try.
+It is available for free, and though it doesn’t do as much as the other music players listed above, it is worth the try.

-Have you found your favorite Windows 7 audio player among these?
-Or do you have one that you feel should be part of the list.
+Have you found your favorite Windows 7 music player among these?
+Or do you have one that you feel should be part of the list?
 Share with us in the comments section below.

 Important note: Microsoft officially ended Windows 7 support.
 If you’re planning to upgrade to Windows 10, make sure to check out our wide collection of guides on how to make the transition as smooth as possible.